Coaching Directors at Newington

 Director of Basketball - Mr Rex Nottage

 ‘Coach’ is responsible for the Basketball program from Years 3 to 12 and has been the head coach of the Newington 1sts since 2005.
-Coach Nottage has been a basketball coach for over 38 years and has spent time as NSW Director of Coaching, NSW ITC Coach, NBL Coach and Coach for NSW State and Australian teams.
-He is accredited with a NCAS Level 3, FIBA Masters coaching Licence and gained his Master of Education post graduate degree.
+Coach Nottage has been in the business of coaching basketball for over 40 years and has spent time as NSW Director of Coaching, NSW ITC Coach, SEABL Coach, NBL Coach and Coach for NSW State and Australian teams.
+He is accredited with a NCAS Level 3, FIBA coaching Licence and gained his Master in Education (Coach Education).

-During Coach’s time at Newington he has amassed a 567 – 119 win/loss record, which has included 4 State Championships, 6 Champion Independent Schools of NSW titles, 7 GPS titles, 3 Raschke Cup victories and has medal 10 of the last 12 years at the Australian School Championships.
-During his tenure 21 boys have gone on to further education/basketball opportunities with USA colleges.
+During Coach’s time at Newington he has amassed a 602 – 146 win/loss record, which has included 6 State Championships, 9 GPS titles, 4 Raschke Cup victories and medalled 11 of the last 16 years at the Australian School Championships.
+During his tenure 27 boys have gone on to further education/basketball opportunities with USA colleges.
 Coach Nottage is also a pilot who flies regularly.

 Director of Cricket - Mr Ross Turner